pantelisantonoudiou/MatWAND/README.md

 # Automated Oscillation Analysis
- is a MatLab application that allows for automated brain oscillation analysis.
+ is a MatLab application that allows for automated oscillation analysis.